PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 for the next Goal continuation.
 Work continues through coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the exact Transpose/RELU/Split/all-inverse-Transpose island into the TensorFlow-free indexed `passes/split_all_outputs_layout.py` owner.
-Its former 182-line full-map fixed-point helper is now a thin dispatcher at both unchanged production positions, and both calls receive Session LayoutState.
-An immutable plan proves the complete equal channel Split, every branch adapter, all downstream rewires, and copy-on-write axis update before mutation.
+The latest implementation unit moves the adjacent exact two-branch Transpose/RELU/Split/Conv/RELU/Concat island into a second immutable plan in the TensorFlow-free indexed `passes/split_all_outputs_layout.py` owner.
+Its former 340-line full-map fixed-point helper is now a thin dispatcher at both unchanged production positions immediately after the all-output plan.
+Both calls receive Session LayoutState.
+The plan proves the equal Split, either branch/Concat order, Conv-side provenance, four owned adapters, and all downstream rewires before mutation.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous